 With weekends spent climbing mountains and weekdays spent learning new subjects in school and talking with people who traveled around the world for outdoor adventures, I found the joy I’d had as a child.
 I decided I wanted a future being outside and surrounded by outdoorsy people as much as possible.

-As a student at The Evergreen State College, I learned how humans were harming the natural world and at first I was angry, depressed and frustrated.
+While working toward my BA in Environmental Education at The Evergreen State College, I learned how humans were harming the natural world and at first I was angry, depressed and frustrated.
 I wrote angry poems and ranted in my journal.

-I decided the best way to help the natural world was to teach youth, vote with my dollars, and buy new as little as possible unless I believed in everything about that product.
+I decided the best way to help the natural world was to teach youth, vote with my dollars, and buy new as little as possible unless I believed in everything about the product.
 For the next 15 years I dedicated my passion and most of my energy to outdoor, environmental education and getting people outside to connect with the natural world and their bodies.
 This was my mantra:

 I spent a few car-less years working for outdoor education organizations in any capacity I could.
 This included:

 - Logistics for Outward Bound in the High Sierra and Joshua Tree

 - Snowboard instructor at Steven’s Pass in Washington

 - Naturalists At Large educator – ecology, natural/human history, canoeing, hiking and ropes courses

 Of course, things changed as I grew older – I bought a car, started giving in to my Cheetos cravings – but I’ve kept my values close and am still very thoughtful about my actions and purchases.

 The last 15 years have been full of more focused adventures…